gzu300/gzu300.github.io/_posts/2021-03-07-Design_pattern.md

 - client
 - creator
 - concrete implementations
-Here is the example of refactoring a class into factory pattern\
+Here is the example of refactoring a class into factory pattern:
 ```python
 #we may endup here for the first versions
 class SongSerializer(object):